-Although some experimental works claim to confirm the scaling $\sigma{xy} \sim \sigma{xx}^{\varphi}$ with $\varphi$ around 1.6.37,38,39,40,41 comparison of theory and experiments has to be done with care since determining a scaling exponent over a single decade is often difficult and has led to many errors in the past.
+Although some experimental works claim to confirm the scaling $\sigma{xy} \sim \sigma{xx}^{\varphi}$, with φ around 1.6,^{37-41} comparison of theory and experiments has to be done with care since determining a scaling exponent over a single decade is often difficult and has led to many errors in the past.
 For example, in DMS ferromagnets (mentioned in Ref.
-1 to support the scaling hypothesis) the change of doping will cause change in the impurity concentration, in the magnetization and even in the band structure.
-The theoretical calculations only take into account the change in the impurity concentration and further assume a Rashba symmetry at the crossing points.
-Note also that within the theoretical treatment, the Hall conductivity changes its sign for repulsive impurities $(V_0 > 0)$ in Fig. 10 which is expected as the skew scattering dominating in the clean limit has the sign opposite to the sign of the intrinsic contribution dominating in the dirty limit (see Eq.
-(46)).
-These types of changes of signs have also been observed in experimental systems, e.g. DMS, and of course at that stage scaling is not justified.
+1 to support the scaling hypothesis) the change of doping will cause change in the impurity concentration, in the magnetization, and even in the band structure.
+The theoretical calculations only take into account the change in the impurity concentration and further assume a Rashba symmetry at the crossing points.^{20,1} Note also that within the theoretical treatment, the Hall conductivity changes its sign for repulsive impurities ($V_0 > 0$) in Fig.

-Figure 10: Identical to Fig. 9 plot except for the disorder which is repulsive here $(V_0 > 0)$ .
-Note that the conductivity $\sigma{xy}$ changes sign around the cusps.
+FIG. 10.
+(Color online) Identical to Fig. 9 plot except for the disorder which is repulsive here ($V_0 > 0$).
+Note that the conductivity σ{xy} changes sign around the cusps.